dsanmartim/goodman_ccdreduction/README.md

 Warning: work is still in progress

-Goodman CCDRed performs ccd reductions for Goodman spectroscopic data..
+Goodman CCDRed performs ccd reductions for Goodman spectroscopic data.

 This script performs CCD reduction for spectra taken with the Goodman High Throughput Spectrograph at SOAR Telescope.
 The script will make (in order):

  - BIAS subtraction
  - TRIMMING (including slit edges identification)
  - FLAT correction
  - COSMIC rays rejection (optional)

 Users can add a flag in order to clean up science data from cosmic rays, which are removed by using the LACosmic code (P. G. van Dokkum, 2001, PASP, 113, 1420).

 ### Data Structure

 This script was designed to make CCD reduction for any spectral configuration, but the input dir must contains only an unique spectral configuration (binning, grating, slit, gain, rdnoise, CCD ROI, etc).
 The input dir should contain only the following frames:

  - BIAS frames
- - FLAT frames (Flats taken between science exposures will be combined together with afternoon calibrations)
+ - FLAT frames
  - ARC frames (data from focus sequence will not be reduced)
  - SCIENCE and/or STANDARD frames

+Flats taken between science exposures will not be  consideare for master flat.
+They are going to be trimmed and bias subtracted).

 Documentation for specific functions of the code can be found directly in the corresponding function.

 ### How to use it...